UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making

-This is how sled dogs were warehoused for 40+ years in the mountains of Colorado
+This is how dogs used for sledding were warehoused for more than 40 years in the mountains of Colorado.

 Please send e-mails to the following executives urging them to end their support of the Iditarod:

 Then, use the form below to ask Donlin Gold and its parent companies—Barrick Gold Corporation and NOVAGOLD Resources, Inc.—to sever their ties with this death race.